AI effect: Saving a place for humanity at the top of the chain of being

 Michael Kearns suggests that "people subconsciously are trying to preserve for themselves some special role in the universe".
 By discounting artificial intelligence people can continue to feel unique and special.
 Kearns argues that the change in perception known as the AI effect can be traced to the mystery being removed from the system.
 In being able to trace the cause of events implies that it's a form of automation rather than intelligence.

-A related effect has been noted in the history of animal cognition and in consciousness studies, where every time a capacity formerly thought as uniquely human is discovered in animals, (e.g. the ability to make tools, or passing the mirror test), the overall importance of that capacity is deprecated.
+A related effect has been noted in the history of animal cognition and in consciousness studies, where every time a capacity formerly thought of as uniquely human is discovered in animals (e.g. the ability to make tools, or passing the mirror test), the overall importance of that capacity is deprecated.

 Herbert A. Simon, when asked about the lack of AI's press coverage at the time, said, "What made AI different was that the very idea of it arouses a real fear and hostility in some human breasts.
 So you are getting very strong emotional reactions.
 But that's okay.
 We'll live with that."

-Mueller 1987 proposed comparing AI to human intelligence, coining the standard of Human-Level Machine Intelligence.
-This nonetheless suffers from the AI effect however when different humans are used as the standard.